aagozar/ago-type/README.md

 # ago-type

-A simple typoing game that tells yout WPM when done.
+A simple typing game that tells yout WPM when done.